How To Journal For Therapy And Health

 If you don't like to write long paragraphs in a journal, you might find that jotting down quick bullet points feels more comfortable to you.
 When you journal, you don’t have to worry about grammar, punctuation, spelling, or style—you can simply focus on getting your thoughts down on paper.

 While writing in your journal, you might feel self-conscious or worried about what other people would think about your writing.
-Note that you don't have to show your journal entries with others if you don't feel comfortable, and your writing is for your own benefit and emotional growth.
+Note that you don't have to show your journal entries to others if you don't feel comfortable, and your writing is for your own benefit and emotional growth.

-Journaling has many possible benefits, but it can sometimes be challenging to do it regularly on your own, and it may be more beneficial alongside professional mental health treatment like therapy.
+Keeping a therapy journal has many possible benefits, but it can sometimes be challenging to do it regularly on your own, and it may be more beneficial alongside professional mental health treatment like therapy.